Yoric/Numendo-2019/talk.md

 --

-- Only affects new programs.
+- Only affects new programs (opt-in).
 - Only affects ill-behaved programs.
 - The encoder and browser may agree to skip parsing a function.